 Matures in 150 days.
 (Open-pollinated seeds)

 The flavour of parsnips becomes sweeter after frost.
 They are a very versatile vegetable in the kitchen to fry, roast, steam, mash, or bake.
 Parsnips take their time becoming large in the garden, but then they can be harvested as needed since they store in the ground so well.
-Follow along with this handy how to grow parsnips guide and grow food.
+Continue reading below for full instructions on how to grow parsnips from seed.

 Sow seeds 5mm-1cm (¼-½”) deep.
 Cover seeds with compost and/or put row cover over planting area to shade the soil and conserve moisture.
 Thin to 7-10 cm (3-4″) apart in rows 45-60cm (18-24″) apart.

-Flavour is best after a couple of good frosts.
-Dig parsnips from October 1st through the winter as needed.
+The flavour of parsnips is best after a couple of good frosts.
+Dig parsnips from late summer into the winter as needed.
 Protect from freezing in the soil with a thick straw mulch if it is a cold winter.
 Parsnips keep better in well-drained soil.
 The average family will be well supplied with a 6m (20′) row.